internetErik/TeachProgramming/README.md

 ## Advanced Topics

 These topics don’t need to be covered until the student has relative autonomy.
+Much of these topics may be handled casually throughout learning the languages, and now that many of them are (hopefully) intuitive giving a formal list of them could help reflection.

 ### Software Design Principles